-Total Credits 60-65 Courses 100-level or higher 13-16
+Total Credits 60-65

+Courses 100-level or higher 13-16

+Elective Requirements

+COMM-212 Nonverbal Communication

+COMM-207 Dynamics of Social Media

-- This General Education Requirement is partially met by the Program Requirements. - This General Education Requirement is met by the Program Requirements.
+1 This General Education Requirement is partially met by the Program Requirements.

+2 This General Education Requirement is met by the Program Requirements.